shivaHanchate/DevOps-Course-Workshop-Module-10-Learners/part_2.md

 After you've entered the token click "Authorize".
 This should close the popup and the "Authorize" button should now have a closed padlock icon on it.
 When you now send a request through Swagger it should include the token and the request should be accepted.

-### 2.4: Write a script to send a requst to the web API
+### 2.4: Write a script to send a request to the web API

 Instead of having to manually get a token and add it to the request, write a python script to do it for you.
 The script should: